OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

 - `maxNumberOfWebWorkers`: The maximum number of web workers to use for decoding.
 Defaults to minimum of `navigator.hardwareConcurrency` and what is specified by `maxNumberOfWebWorkers`.
 Some windows machines require smaller values.
 - `omitQuotationForMultipartRequest`: Some servers (e.g., .NET) require the `multipart/related` request to be sent without quotation marks.
 Defaults to `false`.
-If your server don't require this, then setting this flag to `true` might improve performance (by removing the need for preflight requests)
+If your server doesn't require this, then setting this flag to `true` might improve performance (by removing the need for preflight requests).
+Also note that if auth headers are used, a preflight request is required.
 - `maxNumRequests`: The maximum number of requests to allow in parallel.
 It is an object with keys of `interaction`, `thumbnail`, and `prefetch`.
 You can specify a specific number for each type.
 - `showLoadingIndicator`: (default to true), if set to false, the loading indicator will not be shown when navigating between studies.